Bread that's better for you

 Also, I let the bread rise slowly for 24 hours with sourdough, which lowers its glycemic index.
 It also improve the texture of the crumb and keeps it fresher for longer.

-Know as sourdough or levain in French, it was the only way to make dough rise for thousands of years.
+Know as levain in French, sourdough was the only way to make dough rise for thousands of years.
 It is slower than commercial yeast and contains dozens of friendly bacteria that give sourdough bread its distinctive sourness and complex aromas.
 They also nibble at the gluten in the dough, making it harder to handle for me, but easier to digest for you!

 Bakers like to give their levain a name.
-Mine is called Hugolin, he’s 10 years old already!
-I guess you can call me a bread nerd…
+Mine is called Hugolin, he’s more than 10 years old already!